-Finally, we should also point to the very classification is created by UNAIDS every year.
-Statistics on the recently published AIDS discrimination indices say that in Latin America the only countries that still have laws unfavorable to seropositive and discriminatory are the Dominican Republic, Paraguay and Cuba.
+Finally, we must still point to the very classification that is created by UNAIDS every year.
+Recent statistics on AIDS discrimination rates state that in Latin America, the only countries that still have legislation that is unfavorable to HIV-positive and discriminatory people are the Dominican Republic, Paraguay and Cuba.

 Nowadays, 69 are still countries that have restrictions and refusal of admission contaminated with the HIV virus in individuals own territory, which is also an indication that there is still much to be done not only in Brazil but throughout the world when it comes to combat prejudice and discrimination against HIV positive.

-Finally, one should emphasize that the changes are pretty positive and moving towards increasingly effective and prominent results.
-Thus, the whole world is moving when it comes to AIDS and their infected individuals: the forms of treatment, prevention, institutions that support the cause, governments, employers and other interested bodies now turn to the issue of global significance, opening doors for seropositive for HIV in all aspects, especially with regard to education and the labor market.
+Finally, it should be noted that the changes are considerably positive and are moving towards increasingly effective and remarkable results.
+Thus, the whole world is moving forward when it comes to AIDS and its contaminated individuals: forms of treatment, prevention, institutions that support the cause, governments, employers and other concerned bodies are already turning to the issue of global importance, opening the door for HIV positive people in all aspects, especially in education and the labor market.